rauschma/markcheck/doc/manual/faq.md

 # FAQ

-## How to configure location of `markcheck-data/` directory?
+## How do I configure the location of the `markcheck-data/` directory?

-* Normally, `markcheck-data/` is searched for relative to the location of a Markdown file.
+* Normally, `markcheck-data/` is searched for relatively to the location of a Markdown file.
-* But its location can also be specified in the first `config:` directive in a Markdown file.
+* But its location can also be specified in the first `config:` directive in a Markdown file (which doesn’t have to be the first directive overall).

 ```md
 <!--markcheck config: